AppliedRecognition/Rx-Ver-ID-Android/README.md

 // Create an instance of RxVerID
 RxVerID rxVerID = new RxVerID.Builder(context).build();

-rxVerID.detectRecognizableFacesInImage(imageUri, 1) // Detect up to 1 face in the image URI
+rxVerID.authenticateUserInImage(userId, imageUri) // Authenticate user in the image
-    .firstOrError() // Take the first detected face or throw and error if no face detected .flatMap(face -> rxVerID.authenticateUserInFaces(userId, new RecognizableFace[]{face})) // Authenticate user in the face .subscribeOn(Schedulers.io()) // Subscribe on a background thread .observeOn(AndroidSchedulers.mainThread()) // Observe on main thread
+    .subscribeOn(Schedulers.io()) // Subscribe on a background thread .observeOn(AndroidSchedulers.mainThread()) // Observe on main thread
     .subscribe(